Do Vision-Language Models Measure Up? Benchmarking Visual Measurement Reading with MeasureBench: Evaluation Results

 Inference-time ``thinking'' has been widely adopted to improve large language models (LLMs) on complex text-based reasoning.
 We ask whether this also holds for VLMs on \emph{MeasureBench}, which demands fine-grained visual perception coupled with numerical reasoning.
-We compare a couple of \emph{hybrid reasoning} models under a \emph{no-thinking} setting—reasoning tokens set to $0$—against a \emph{thinking} setting with a maximum of $10,240$ reasoning tokens.
-The study covers five models: InternVL3.5-8B, InternVL3.5-38B, Qwen3-VL-235B-A22B, Claude 4.1 Opus, and Gemini 2.5 Flash.
+We compare a couple of \emph{hybrid reasoning} models under a \emph{no-thinking} setting (reasoning tokens set to $0$) against a \emph{thinking} setting (maximum of $10,240$ reasoning tokens).
+The study covers six models: InternVL3.5-8B/38B, Qwen3-VL-8B/235B, Claude 4.1 Opus, and Gemini 2.5 Flash.

 As shown in Figure~\ref{fig:scatter}, enabling thinking yields very little improvement, sometimes even degrades performance.
 While thinking often boosts text-only reasoning, it does not appear to help VLMs attend to the most relevant image regions or to enhance fine-grained visual perception on MeasureBench.
-This conforms to what we have found in our recent evaluation report on the utility of test-time thinking for visual problems~\citep{FlagEval2025LRM-Eval}.
+This conforms to recent findings on the utility of test-time thinking for visual problems~\citep{FlagEval2025LRM-Eval}.

 Figure~\ref{fig:scatter} further relates accuracy to the average number of reasoning tokens consumed per sample.
-Although thinking increases token usage, the increment is modest—typically a few hundred up to roughly $1$–$2\times10^3$ tokens—yet accuracy gains remain limited.
-Instrument reading primarily requires precise visual decoding rather than extended chain-of-thought; accordingly, increasing reasoning tokens is not an effective way to improve performance on this task.
+Although thinking increases token usage, the increment is modest (a few hundreds up to 1k-2k tokens), yet accuracy gains remain limited.
+Instrument reading primarily requires precise visual interpretation rather than extended chain-of-thought, so extended text-based reasoning is ineffective to improve performance on this task.